Oat Milk Will Be Your New Dairy-Free Favorite

 While there is a time and a place for nut milk, the process of making it can take a toll on our environment.
 This is where oat milk comes in.
 Oats require six times less water to grow than almonds do, so it’s already a more eco-friendly option.

-If you ask us, it’s time to take a break from almond and soy milk give the oats a try.
+If you ask us, it’s time to take a break from almond and soy milk and give oats a try.